apalala/grako/README.rst

 * **Gustavo Lau** was my professor of *Language Theory* at USB_, and he was kind enough to be my tutor in a thesis project on programming languages that was more than I could chew.
 My peers, and then teaching advisers **Alberto Torres**, and **Enzo Chiariotti** formed a team with **Gustavo** to challenge us with programming languages like *LATORTA* and term exams that went well into the eight hours.
 And, of course, there was also the *pirate patch* that should be worn on the left or right eye depending on the *LL* or *LR* challenge.

-* **Manuel Rey** led me through another, unfinished thesis project that taught me about what languages (spoken languages in general, and programming languages in particular) are about.
+* **Manuel Rey** led me through another, unfinished, thesis project that taught me about what languages (spoken languages in general, and programming languages in particular) are about.
 I learned why languages use declensions_, and why, although the underlying words are in English_, the structure of the programs we write is more like Japanese_.

 * `Marcus Brinkmann`_ has kindly submitted patches that have resolved obscure bugs in **Grako**'s implementation, and that have made the tool more user-friendly, specially for newcomers to parsing and translation.